Julio VOLTARELLI

 study that demonstrated the importance of the intensive insulin

-therapy when compared to conventional treatment in the development
+therapy when compared to conventional treatment in the

-(endogenous indicator of insulin secretion) chronic complications
+C-peptide levels (endogenous indicator of insulin secretion)

-- that is, the higher the C-peptide levels, the lower the
+chronic complications - that is, the higher the C-peptide

-incidence of nephropathy, retinopathy and hypoglycemia.
-From such
+levels, the lower the incidence of nephropathy, retinopathy and

-data, beta cell preservation has become an additional target in
+hypoglycemia.
+From such data, beta cell preservation has become

-the management of T1DM 1.
+an additional target in the management of T1DM 1.